 - Be enrolled or intend to enroll in first-year Arabic or higher

 Any student with a passion for Arabic, who is willing to put forth the effort required to reach professional language proficiency, is welcome in the program.

 We are excited to hear that you have previous experience studying Arabic!
 We welcome all who are not already native speakers of Arabic to be a part of the Arabic Flagship Program.
 Because you have studied Arabic, after admission into the program you must complete an Arabic placement exam with the Academic Director.
 This examination will help to ensure that you are placed into the correct level of Arabic when you begin the program.

 Yes!
 The Flagship model relies upon domestic and immersive study.
 You cannot complete the Flagship curriculum without having studied in Morocco for the Capstone year.
-The calendar year spent in Morocco is a very important element that aids students in achieving the Superior level of proficiency in Arabic.
+The calendar year spent in Morocco is a very important element that aids students in achieving a Superior level of proficiency in Arabic.

 Yes, the Arabic Flagship is open to undergraduate students in any major as long as they are enrolled in or intend to enroll in Arabic classes at IU.
 Students of all majors are welcome to apply to the program, including students in the College of Arts and Sciences, The Hamilton Lugar School of Global and International Studies, The Media School, Kelley School of Business, O'Neill School of Public and Environmental Affairs, School of Public Health, School of Informatics, and any other undergraduate program at Indiana University.

 Yes, you can take Arabic courses without joining the Arabic Flagship.
 The Hamilton Lugar School of Global and International Studies offers Arabic courses as well as alternative majors that include taking several Arabic courses.